shallx/skyler/README.md

   - listr (for Listing successful Transfer)
   - execa (for executing shell commands)
   - fs-extra (for Generate Sub files)
+  - ncp (for copying template folder)
   - handlebar (for formating template )
+  - axios (for api connection with trello)